Sudhan0803/RES-EVAL/README.md

-# Automated Resume Relevance Check System
+# RES-EVAL: Automated Resume Relevance Check System

 ## Overview
-The **Automated Resume Relevance Check System** is an AI-powered solution designed to streamline resume evaluation for Innomatics Research Labs.
-It automates the process of matching resumes against job descriptions (JDs), addressing the challenges of manual, inconsistent, and time-consuming evaluations.
-The system processes thousands of resumes weekly, generates relevance scores, identifies gaps, and provides actionable feedback to students, all accessible via a web-based dashboard for the placement team.
+**RES-EVAL** is an AI-powered system designed for Innomatics Research Labs to automate resume evaluation against job descriptions (JDs).
+It addresses the challenges of manual, inconsistent, and time-consuming resume screening by processing thousands of resumes weekly, generating relevance scores, identifying gaps, and providing actionable feedback to students.
+Results are accessible via a web-based dashboard for the placement team.

 ## Features
-- **Resume and JD Upload**: Supports PDF/DOCX for resumes and job descriptions.
+- **Resume and JD Upload**: Supports PDF/DOCX formats for resumes and job descriptions.
 - **Resume Parsing**: Extracts and standardizes text from resumes.
 - **JD Parsing**: Extracts role title, must-have skills, good-to-have skills, and qualifications.
 - **Relevance Analysis**: